lowRISC/sonata-software/README.md

 # Sonata Software

 This repository contains software, build flows and examples for the [Sonata System][] running on the [Sonata PCB][].
+For a guide on how to get up and running on building software for the sonata board see the [getting started guide][].
+After you are all set up, take a look at the [exercises][].

 [sonata system]: https://github.com/lowRISC/sonata-system
 [sonata pcb]: https://github.com/newaetech/sonata-pcb

-For a guide on how to get up and running on building software for the sonata board see the [getting started guide][].
-After you are all set up, take a look at the [hardware access control exercise][].

 [getting started guide]: ./doc/getting-started.md
-[hardware access control exercise]: ./exercises/hardware_access_control/README.md
+[exercises]: ./exercises/README.md

 ## Orientation